Miguel Cabrera Player Props: Tigers vs. Royals

-The Detroit Tigers, including Miguel Cabrera and his .387 slugging percentage in past 10 games, including one extra-base hit but no homers), battle starting pitcher Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.400 on-base percentage in past 10 games, 65 points above season-long percentage), battle starter Ryan Yarbrough and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Mariners.

 Miguel Cabrera Game Info & Props vs. the Royals